Politics Aside, Toby Keith’s Unapologetic Stance For Accepting Trump’s Invite The Right Thing To Do [Opinion]

 Sometimes you have to take one for the team.

 Toby Keith is getting a new one ripped for having the audacity to accept an invitation to perform at Donald Trump’s inauguration when he’s sworn in as President of the United States.
-The country crooner defended his decision to play for a man — who Rep. John Lewis (per Inquisitr) says is “not a legitimate president,” — by saying it’s less about the person than it is about the country and soldiers who stand ready to die to defend our right to freedom and the pursuit of happiness.
+The country crooner defended his decision to play for a man — who Rep. John Lewis (per the Inquisitr) says is “not a legitimate president,” — by saying it’s less about the person than it is about the country and soldiers who stand ready to die to defend our right to freedom and the pursuit of happiness.

 My take: I salute Toby Keith’s decision because, whether you like Trump or not, performing at the inaugural is the right thing for the country — period.